tsnellgrove/dark_castle3/doc/to_do.md

 	- INPROC: move examine() to Writing class from validate() [because they irk me]
 		- DONE: need to sort out how to deal with validate() check on on writing
 		- DONE: move validate() 'take liquid' error to class Liquid take() method
-		- TBD: create context-specific default verb errors in ViewOnly
+		- INPROC: create context-specific default verb errors in ViewOnly
 		- TBD: push remaining specific errors out of of validate
 			- TBD: obj no visible error
 				- TBD: in ViewOnly, create obj_not_visible_error(self, active_gs):